Maritime Data Integrated Action Team

 - June 2015: The Coordinating Board approved the CMTS Maritime Data IAT Terms of Reference and directed the IAT to create a work plan.

 - March 2015: The CMTS Coordinating Board voted to reinstate the Maritime Data IAT.

 - BTS Port Performance Freight Statistics Program: This program provides an annual report to Congress, interactive port profiles, and performance metrics on the top 25 US ports by tonnage, TEU, and dry bulk.

 - Data.gov provides public access to government data for research and consumer applications.

 - USACE Waterborne Commerce Statistics Center provides data on vessels, ports and waterways facilities, commodity indicators, as well as general waterborne statistics.

 - MARAD Maritime Data & Statistics is an open data portal which includes statistics and reports on various maritime transportation related topics (e.g. trade, recreation, etc).

 - USCG AIS Overview provides the basics on AIS as a source of data.

-- Marine Cadastre is a data repository developed by BOEM and NOAA originally for offshore energy and marine planning is moving toward providing data for broader uses.
+- Marine Cadastre is a data repository developed by BOEM and NOAA originally for offshore energy and marine planning is moving toward providing data for broader uses, including AIS data sharing.